FrodeHus/wsl-build/README.md

 Up and running quickly: `./bootstrap.sh`

-This playbook installs a set of tools I use on a daily basis.
+This playbook configures my dotfiles and installs a set of tools I use on a daily basis.
 It is meant to be used on a fresh install of WSL.

 ## Keybase & GitHub